yuzhva/react-leaflet-markercluster/README.md

 [**Check demo**](https://yuzhva.github.io/react-leaflet-markercluster/) for more examples and all plugin options.

-P.S: support of react-leaflet Marker available as a testing feature.
+**P.S:** support of react-leaflet Marker available as a testing feature.
-Just grab your markers with component like:
+Just grab your markers inside MarkerClusterGroup like:
 ```javascript
 <Map className="markercluster-map" center={[51.0, 19.0]} zoom={4} maxZoom={18}>
   <TileLayer